Poster Presentation & Competition

-Keep the text to a minimum.
+Keep the poster text to a minimum.
 Use point form.
-Eliminate all but the vital elements.
-Emphasis should be on tables, charts, graphs and photos.
-Layout of the poster is important: sections should be clearly defined with adequate spacing.
-The poster can be divided either horizontally or vertically into three or four sections, and material placed within those sections.
+Eliminate all but the most essential elements to understand the research summarized on the poster.
+Emphasis should be on data: ie tables, charts, graphs and photos.
+The layout of the poster is important: sections should be clearly defined with adequate spacing.
+The poster can be divided either horizontally or vertically, and into three or four sections, and material placed within those sections.
 When choosing a background colour, select a neutral one that will be easier on the eyes.
 Dark photographs look darker on a light background (black is good for electron micrographs).
 Colour photographs look best when mounted on a neutral or grayish background.
 A single background colour should be used to unify the poster.

 Poster Dimensions and Time of Display

-To participate in this competition, the poster presenter must be a student member of the Canadian Society of Microbiology.
+To participate in this competition, the poster presenter must be registered for “in-person registration” and a student member of the Canadian Society of Microbiologist.